Can Diuretics Trigger a Gout Attack?

 Taking diuretics or so called water pills can cause you to develop what is considered secondary gout and not primary gout which is more often hereditary or diet related.
 Secondary gout is usually due to the fact that gout occurs only after taking medications such as water pills to treat any other type of condition or disease.

-If you already have gout taking diuretics can increase your risk of developing gout attacks.
+If you already have gout taking diuretics may increase your risk of developing gout attacks.
 Your doctor then will most likely prescribe you either allopurinol, colchicine, phobenecid or NSAIDs to get rid of uric acid before it crystallizes and causes you a painful gout attack.
 It is very important to get your uric acid tested and ensure that you get it down to 5mg/dL or lower.